 ”If you have symptoms, call first rather than walk into a waiting room, where you could infect others,” Lindsay said.

-According to Lindsay, measles can be passed through the air when someone
+According to Lindsay, measles can be passed through the air when someone coughs or sneezes.

 For more information on vaccinations, contact your medical provider or the county Public Health Branch.